o0101/form6/README.md

 # form6

-Small client-side extension for HTML5 forms that adds useful features, like enctype="application/json" and named fieldsets for nested data.
+Small client-side extension for HTML5 forms that adds the useful feature of named fieldsets for nested data.

 ## Rationale